 Manufacturing capacity cycles play out over years, not months.
 The wealth gets created by those willing to endure discomfort during transitional periods when the market misprices temporary weakness as permanent impairment.

-What makes an opportunity interesting it's what's happening to the underlying business during that period.
+What makes an opportunity interesting isn't just the decline—it's what's happening to the underlying business during that period.
 We look for companies that are fundamentally stronger than when the market valued them higher.

 We assess leadership through their capital allocation track record, not their presentation skills.
 How did they deploy cash in the last downturn?
 What did they do when no one was watching?
 Actions over words.